1812 French declaration of war on Russia: Background

 The declaration of war was preceded by two years of deteriorating French–Russian relations.
 In early 1812 France brought under its influence the Kingdom of Sweden and Prussia.
 On 14 April 1812, the representatives of Russian Tsar Alexander I presented an ultimatum in Paris, demanding a French withdrawal from Prussia and fortified sites in order to keep a neutral buffer zone between France and Russia.
 The ultimatum was rejected.
 According to contemporary Russian historian Alexander Mikhailovsky-Danilevsky, Alexander I regarded Napoleon's refusal to withdraw from Prussia and Swedish Pomerania as an act of war and intended to proceed offensively in such case.
 In that scenario, according to the contingency plan, the Russian army would have crossed the border at the Neman in Olita, Merecha and Grodno.
-From April 1812, Kurakin started to demand passport for his recall and return, citing French Foreign Minister Hugues-Bernard Maret's avoidance to discuss the future Franco-Russian agreement on disputed matters proposed by Napoleon earlier in February.
+From April 1812, Kurakin started to demand passports for his recall and return, citing French Foreign Minister Hugues-Bernard Maret's avoidance of discussing the future Franco-Russian agreement on disputed matters proposed by Napoleon earlier in February.
 Napoleon put the blame on Russia's refusal to comply with the Treaty of Tilsit and of Erfurt.